nshimaza/thread-supervisor/README.md

 and `svAction` is body IO action of the supervisor.
 When the `svAction` is actually evaluated, it automatically forks two threads.
 One is for `yourIOAction1` and the other is for `yourIOAction2`.
-Because restart type of `yourIOAction1` is `Permanent`, the supervisor always kicks restarting action when one of `yourIOAction1` or `yourIOAction2` is terminated.
-When restarting action is kicked, the supervisor kills remaining thread and restarts all processes again.
+Because restart type of given static processes are both `Permanent`, the supervisor always kicks restarting action when one of `yourIOAction1` or `yourIOAction2` is terminated.
+When restarting action is kicked, the supervisor kills remaining thread and restarts all processes again because its restarting strategy is one-for-all.

-When the supervisor is terminated, both `yourIOAction1` and `yourIOAction2` are automatically terminated by the supervisor.
-To terminate the supervisor, apply `cancel` to the async object returned by `async svAction`.
+When the supervisor is terminated, both `yourIOAction1` and `yourIOAction2` are automatically killed by the supervisor.
+To kill the supervisor, apply `cancel` to the async object returned by `async svAction`.

 ## Create a dynamic process